h-h-r/goSki-ios/readme.txt

 		-> type 'pod init' to generate Podfile
 		-> open Podefile,
 		-> add:   pod 'Firebase/Core'   below     # Pods for goSki  and close Podfile -> type pod install.
-When installation succeeds, open goSki.xcworkspace and you're good to go
+When installation succeeds,  open goSki.xcworkspace and you're good to go -> try to build project, if xcode complains about no such modual 'Firebase'  type   pod update    and hit enter in the terminal; wait till you see "Pod installation complete!"